Jill Biden surrounded by her family's deep roots in Italy as she returns to the Eternal City - KTVZ

 After an audience with Pope Francis on Friday — to which she wore a black, leopard-print dress suit and a black lace mantilla down to her mid-back, attached to the back of her head — Biden is scheduled for a Friday afternoon tea with Brigitte Macron, the first lady of France.

+Standing side by side with Macron outside the café, Biden said: “It was nice.
+Two friends together, just like sisters.”

+When asked whether she was enjoying Italy, she said: “We come here so many times.
+I love Italy.
+Brigitte loves Italy.
+I mean, who could not love Italy?
+There’s nothing that we wouldn’t love about it, right?”

-Simultaneously, the President will hold a formal bilateral with French President Emmanuel Macron, their first in-person meeting since last month’s diplomatic dustup.
+While the two first ladies were enjoying an afternoon drink, their husbands were holding their first in-person meeting since last month’s diplomatic dustup.
 The two first ladies have more in common than their husbands — both are lifelong educators.
-A source familiar with the meeting told CNN the women are likely to discuss their roles as first ladies in their respective countries, education — bullying is of particular interest to Macron — and common interests in culture, including greater access to the arts.
+A source familiar with the meeting told CNN ahead of the meeting that the women were likely to discuss their roles as first ladies in their respective countries, education — bullying is of particular interest to Macron — and common interests in culture, including greater access to the arts.

 In addition to her one-on-one meetings, Biden is also anticipated to attend a spousal luncheon on Saturday, and a farewell luncheon on Sunday.
 She will go to the G20 formal gala on Saturday evening with the President, as well.